dybran/Project-25/Project-25.md

 `kubectl get secret tooling.artifactory.dybran.com -o yaml -n tools`

-the output will display data containing the encoded versions of the private key __(tls.key)__ and public certificate __(tls.crt)__.
+the output will display data containing the private key __(tls.key)__ and public certificate __(tls.crt)__.
 This data represents the actual certificate configuration that the ingress controller will utilize in its Nginx configuration to handle TLS/SSL termination on the ingress.

 ![](./images/99.PNG)